adamhl8/filterql/README.md

 ### Implementation

 This repository serves as a reference implementation for the language.
+There are many non-syntax rules/considerations that are not covered in this section of the README.
 See the source code for implementation details.